wf4ever/ro-manager/Minim/minim-revised.md

         """ ;
       minim:isDerivedBy :has_workflow_instance_rule .

+Each requirement takes the form of a function that returns `true` (indicating that the requirement is satisfied), or `false` (indicating that the requirement is not satisfied).
+It may also return a diagnostic string that may be used when reporting the outcome of the checklist evaluation.
+This `true` or `false` values are sometimes referred to as _pass_ or _fail_.

 ### minim:QueryTestRule

 This is a "swiss army knife" of a rule which in its various forms is capable of handling most of the checklist requirements we encounter.
 It consists of three parts:

-* a SPARQL query, which is evaluated against the RDF metadata that described the evaluation context (i.e., in our implementation, the merged annotations from a Research Object).
-The result of evaluating this query is a list of variable bindings, each of which defines values for one or more variable names that appear in the SPARQL query.
-Any Minim environment variables are treated as pre-bound variables, which means that the query can generate results that are dependent on the evaluation context.
+* a query pattern, which is evaluated against the RDF metadata that described the evaluation context (i.e., in our implementation, the merged annotations from a Research Object).
+The result of evaluating this query is a list of variable bindings, each of which defines values for one or more variable names that appear in the query pattern.
+Any supplied Minim environment variables are treated as pre-bound variables, which allows a query to generate results that are dependent on the evaluation context.
-* (optionally) a resource to be queried.
+* (optionally) an external resource to be queried.
+This value is used to probe data that is external to the evaluation context, rather that supplied metadata about the target resource.
 If not specified, the supplied evaluation context metadata is used.
-The resource is specified as a URI template that is expanded using currently defined Minim environment variables, and dereferenced to retrieve an RDF graph value that is queried.
+The external resource is specified as a URI template that is expanded using currently defined Minim environment variables, and dereferenced to retrieve an RDF graph value.
-* a query result test, which takes the query result and returns a True (pass) or False (fail) result.
+* a test, which analyzes values from the query result and returns a True (pass) or False (fail) result.
 The test may simply examine the supplied query result, or may use that result to perform further interrogation of resources outside the immediate context; e.g. testing if a web resource mentioned in the supplied metadata is actually accessible.

+The interaction of a `minim:QueryTestRule` with the evaluation context environment variables is particularly important to the way that it can be used.
+If the query pattern mentions any variables that are already defined in the evaluation context, those variables are considered to be pre-bound in the query.
+That is, only those query results in which the query variable matches a value equal to the environment variable value are returned.
+Further, other query variables whose values are returned are used as additional environment variables in the tests that use the query result, and may be used in URI templates, diagnostic strings or as pre-bound variables in any further queries that are used.

+Examples of query results used in URI tenmplates and diagnostic strings can be seen in the `minim:AccessibilityTest` section below.
+An example of query results used in a further query can be seen in the section on `minim:RuleTest`.

 Several different types of query result test are provided, and additional test types may be added to the model (and implementation) if existing tests do not provide the required assurances.
-The various test typess currently defined are described in the following sections.
+The various test types currently defined are described in the following sections.

 #### `minim:CardinalityTest` (existence test)